October 14, 2016

 "Before the advent of more advanced technology the quill would have been the tool of the trade," Cooper said.
 Not only was the quill a common tool of the time, it was heavily relied on during the founding of the United States during the Revolutionary War era.
 Cooper explained that John Adams once said, in reference to revolutionary activist Thomas Paine, "Without the pen of the author of 'Common Sense,' the sword of Washington would have been raised in vain."

 As a past speech teacher, Executive Vice President and University College Provost Patricia Lynott realizes the importance of the pen.
 The success of "Hamilton," the musical, and the current political campaigns have reminded her about "how powerful language is, how powerful the written word is, and that we are the Penmen," Lynott said.
 "That we are writers, that we are a quill, that we recognize the power of the quill."

 In addition to the use of the quill logo, "The Quill" was the name of the institution's yearbook for three years during the 60s - and the name is still prevalent across campus in many capacities including The Quill restaurant, which is an integral part of the university's hospitality program.

 The SNHU mascot represents the history of the United States and of the college itself, and he's garnered attention throughout his home state.
-"In 2015, Petey the Penman was named New Hampshire's best mascot in a fan survey by WOKQ," said Wilkins, who along with his marketing team, manage Petey Penman's appearances and interactions.
+"In 2015, Petey the Penmen was named New Hampshire's best mascot in a fan survey by WOKQ," said Wilkins, who along with his marketing team, manage Petey Penmen's appearances and interactions.